cancjs/canc/examples/app-fastify-mongoose/README.md

 ## What it shows

-- A Fastify plugin that turns a dropped connection into a cancellation.
-The `close` event on the raw request cancels the handler's in-flight promise.
+- A route handler written as a `cancAsync` generator, wrapped with `cancAsyncRoute` (`src/lib/cancelable-route.ts`).
+The `close` event on the raw request cancels the handler's coroutine; the handler still owns `reply.send` and full control of the response.
 - A three-step query chain built with `cancAsync` / `cancAwait`: find rooms, load their nightly rates, aggregate occupancy from existing bookings.
 Cancellation is ambient, so no step needs a manual disconnect check.